jeffjennings/gradhackweek/README.md

 **Welcome to the hack week!**

+Login to datalore to access the jupyter notebook -- http://datalore.io
-The google colab jupyter notebook is here -- http://bit.ly/gradhackcolab
+#The google colab jupyter notebook is here -- http://bit.ly/gradhackcolab

 The slack is here -- http://bit.ly/gradhackslack